This page will help you understand Wyoming alcohol laws. That will help you avoid expensive fines or even jail. Not to mention time and embarrassment.

 Wyoming has a government alcohol monopoly over selling wine and spirits for use off-premises.
 That means poorer selection and higher prices.

-Package stores, bars, and restaurants can sell or serve alcohol any day of the week.
-And they can do so between 6:00 a.m. and 2:00 a.m.
+Package stores, bars, and restaurants may sell or serve alcohol any day of the week.
+And they may do so between 6:00 a.m. and 2:00 a.m.
 That’s state law.
 But towns can be more restrictive.
 They often are for Sunday sales.

 It’s a violation of Wyoming Alcohol laws to sell alcohol to anyone under the age of 21.
 That includes adults under that age.